nx-python/PyNX/README.md

 ## Running Pynx on your Switch

-You don't have to compile Pynx, you can [just grab a release build](https://github.com/nx-python/Pynx/releases) and copy the content of the ZIP archive into the `/switch/apps` folder on your SD card.
+You don't have to compile Pynx, you can [just grab a release build](https://github.com/nx-python/Pynx/releases) and copy the content of the ZIP archive into the `/switch` folder on your SD card.
 Pynx will appear on the Homebrew Menu.

 ## Compiling Pynx

-Make sure you have Python 2.7.12 64-bit installed on your system.
 Compile Pynx using `make`.
 This will create a `Pynx` directory and build everything in there.
 Compiling might take a while, grab a coffee or whatever in the meantime if you like.
-When it's done compiling, you'll have a Pynx folder that is ready to be moved into `/switch/apps`.
-If you want to, you can create a distributable ZIP archive using `make dist` afterwards.
+Afterwards, create a distributable version using `make dist`.
+It will appear in the `build` directory.

 ## Having an issue?

-If you encounter a problem, make sure to [join our Discord](https://discord.gg/avvJQEf) and tell us about it, or, alternatively, you can use GitHub's [issue tracker](https://github.com/nx-python/Pynx/issues) to report an issue.
+If you encounter a problem, make sure to [join our Discord](https://discord.gg/5Ga2Whf) and tell us about it, or, alternatively, you can use GitHub's [issue tracker](https://github.com/nx-python/Pynx/issues) to report an issue.